Tensor diagrams and Chebyshev polynomials: -invariants and Chebyshev polynomials

+\begin{thm} Let $k\in\mathbb Z_{> 0}$ and let $W$ be a non-elliptic web that arborizes to a single-face diagram.
+Then, the $k$-band operation of $W$ transforms the invariants as follows:

-\begin{proof}[Proof of Thm.\ \ref{thmC2}] Proceed by induction.
+where $(U_{k})_{k\in\mathbb Z_{\geq0}}$ is the rescaled Chebyshev polynomial of the second kind. \end{thm} \begin{proof} Proceed by induction.
 For small $n$ the claim can be checked directly.
-For $n>2$, the claim can be deduce from Lemma \ref{le_u} part (b), followed by part (c) and solving the squares in the two summands of part (c) following the reasoning of Lemma \ref{let} parts (c) and (d). \end{proof}
+For $n>2,$ the claim can be deduce from Lemma ~\ref{le_u1} part $(b),$ followed by part $(c)$ in Lemma ~\ref{le_u2} and solving the squares in the two summands of part $(c)$ following the reasoning of Lemma ~\ref{let} parts $(c)$ and $(d).$ \end{proof}